 Routine or Annual Check-Ups

-After your first appointment, it’s important to have routine check-ups to insure you are in your best sexual and reproductive health.
+After your first appointment, it’s important to have routine check-ups to ensure you are in your best sexual and reproductive health.
 Most gynecologists recommend annual check-ups, and these usually involve typical exams, as well as counseling and advice.

 A gynecologist doctor is there to help you be as happy and healthy as you can be, so don’t be nervous about your first appointment.
 This is a crucial important step in the direction of sexual and reproductive health.